 So, what is bias tape?
 Bias tape is fabric that is cut on the diagonal , then has the raw edges folded to the wrong side.
 Single fold bias tape has the edges folded once, double fold has the edges folded twice.
 It can be used to finish seams or add a decorative touch to a garment, or both.

 Bias tape is sold in packages at the fabric store, but lately I have really enjoyed making my own.
-To cut the fabric into strips, I always use this tutorial.
+To cut the fabric into strips, I always use this method.
 You can get yards of bias tape out of a fat quarter with this method, and you only have to sew two seams!

 I just got some of these Clover bias tips and I love how they help me quickly iron my cut strips into folded bias tape.